 - i.
-The Company operates internationally and is exposed to foreign exchange risk arising from various currency exposures, primarily with respect to the USD and RMB.
+The Group operates internationally and is exposed to foreign exchange risk arising from various currency exposures, primarily with respect to the USD and RMB.
 Foreign exchange risk arises from future commercial transactions, recognized assets and liabilities and net investments in foreign operations. - ii.
-The Company's management made a policy to manage their foreign exchange risk against their functional currency.
-The Company is required to hedge their entire foreign exchange risk exposure with the Company treasury.
+Management has set up a policy to require group companies to manage their foreign exchange risk against their functional currency.
+The group companies are required to hedge their entire foreign exchange risk exposure with the Group treasury.
 Foreign exchange risk arises when future commercial transactions or recognized assets or liabilities are denominated in a currency that is not the entity's functional currency.
 To manage their foreign exchange risk arising from future commercial transactions and recognized assets and liabilities, entities in the Group use cross currency swap and forward foreign exchange contracts, transacted with Group treasury. - iii.
-The Company hedges foreign exchange rate by using forward foreign exchange contracts and cross currency swap.
-However, the Company does not adopt hedging accounting.
-Details of financial assets or liabilities at fair value through profit or loss are provided in Notes 6(2) and 6(11). - iv.
-The Company's businesses involve some non-functional currency operations (the Company's functional currency: NTD).
+The Group hedges foreign exchange rate by using forward exchange contracts and cross currency swap.
+However, the Group does not adopt hedging accounting.
+Details of financial assets or liabilities at fair value through profit or loss are provided in Notes 6(2) and 6(11).

+iv.
+The Group's businesses involve some non-functional currency operations (the Company's and certain subsidiaries' functional currency: NTD; other certain subsidiaries' functional currency: RMB and USD).
 The information on assets and liabilities denominated in foreign currencies whose values would be materially affected by the exchange rate fluctuations are as follows: